-The Canadian flag on the Thorvaldson Building will be flown at half-mast on the death of the Sovereign, the Prime Minister of Canada, the Premier of Saskatchewan, current or former chancellors of the university or other distinguished persons as designated by the president, a vice-president or the university secretary.
+The Canadian flag on the Thorvaldson Building will be flown at half-mast on the death of the Sovereign, the Prime Minister of Canada, the Premier of Saskatchewan, current or former chancellors of the university or other distinguished persons as designated by the president, a vice-president or the university secretary and chief governance officer.

 The flag will be flown at half-mast to mourn lives lost in tragic national and international events.
 In such cases, a decision to lower the flag and the period during which it remains at half-mast will generally mirror the practice of the Province of Saskatchewan.

 Other individuals and events may be recognized by lowering the flag at the discretion of the president of the university.